jbakse/major_studio_1/content/week_10/wednesday.md

 **Thirds, maybe, mark grammar, punctuation, and spelling.**

-Generally it is better to wait until a second draft before marking Grammar, Punctuation and Spelling.
+Generally, it is better to wait until a second draft before marking grammar, punctuation, and spelling.
 But quick or important changes can be noted here as well.

 In later drafts where the overall content is laid out well and well supported, you will focus on this type of feedback.